 1. All development shall be substantially in accordance with the attached site development plan.
 2. All on and off-site improvements shall conform to City standards and requirements.
 3. The use for which this permit is approved shall commence within 12 months of the date of final approval.
 An extension of time must be requested in writing to the Planning Division 30 days prior to the one year expiration date.
 Should this request not be initiated within one year and no extension granted, the request shall become null and void.
 4. The applicant must sign and return the Notice of Decision within 10 days of receipt of notification.
 If the Notice of Decision is not signed and returned within 10 days, then the item may be rescheduled for the next Historic Resources Commission meeting for further consideration.
-6. HRC approval is based upon the project complying with the Standards and Guidelines for Rehabilitation, Carson City Historic District Guidelines, the Historic Resources Commission Policies and that the plans as submitted are in general conformance with the Secretary of the Interior's Standards.
-7. The fence along the northern property line is required to be set back five feet from the property line and back of sidewalk.
+5. HRC approval is based upon the project complying with the Standards and Guidelines for Rehabilitation, Carson City Historic District Guidelines, the Historic Resources Commission Policies and that the plans as submitted are in general conformance with the Secretary of the Interior's Standards.
+6. The fence along the northern property line is required to be set back five feet from the property line and back of sidewalk.
+7. Trees within the planting strip between the sidewalk and the curb are to be retained.
+8. The walkway from the sidewalk to the front door is to be maintained in its current configuration.